gabriel-inf/mrm-backend/README.md

 ### Projeto de BD

 - `GET /api/projetodedb/basicas/1/:id` - Returns a list of stock items that are currently in possesion of the customer with id = `:id` in json format.
 Each stock item also contains the information on the contract that binds it to this customer.
+- `GET /api/projetodedb/basicas/2` - Returns a list of all rent contracts which are on going or have an on going additive in the DB in json format with information on their customer and additives.
+- `GET /api/projetodedb/basicas/3/from/:start_date/to/:end_date` - Returns the total revenue for the period between the `:start_date` and `:end_date` in json format. **Obs:** Use the dates in format `YYYY-MM-DD`

 ## Database Diagram